How Texas Could Lead America in Greenhouse Gas Emission Reduction – Why SB 12 Must Pass

 The U.S. Department of Energy (DOE) says there are about 150,000 natural gas vehicles on the road in America.
 Worldwide, it swells to 15.2 million.
 In my international travels, I have observed how other countries embrace natural gas vehicles as a cheaper, cleaner, more efficient transportation fuel source.
 The Honda Civic GX was introduced domestically to flat sales, mostly because of limited fueling options.

-Here in Texas, natural gas vehicles have beentexas legislature deployed in several areas.
+Here in Texas, natural gas vehicles have been deployed in several areas.
 At DFW airport, nearly 500 maintenance vehicles run on CNG and the airport has its own fueling station.
 Dallas Area Rapid Transit is phasing in 650 CNG busses and vehicles.
 In Houston, 30 CNG airport shuttle busses save the city nearly $250,000 annually in fuel costs.
 San Antonio’s riverboats run on compressed gas, safely and efficiently carrying one million passengers a year along the city’s infamous Riverwalk canals.
 More than 30 Texas companies like UPS, FedEx, Frito-Lay, HEB and McShan Florist successfully use natural gas vehicles.

 A DOE – Argonne National Lab Report reveals that natural gas could reduce CO2 emissions by 20-30 percent and toxic carbon monoxide emissions by 75 percent.
 As a much cleaner burning fuel, particulate matter emissions are reduced by 95 percent and nitrogen oxide and volatile organic compounds are each cut in half.